-You aren’t that different.
 As a strong performer, “High Achiever” appears on your performance reviews in multiple categories.
 You’ve won awards and been nominated for one-of-a-kind opportunities and high-potential programs.
 Your team feels set up for success with you on the project.
 While no person is ever “R4,” you strive to be R4 at most of your tasks.
-All the time.
-It might be due to your drive or perfectionism, but let’s be real.
-You watch for and welcome the Bat-Signal in the skies over your head.

 - Keeping an inner circle of leaders and colleagues who can help you stay challenged and engaged for superhero success

-First, the ability question: Is it realistic to expect a top performer to stay at a “sustained, acceptable level” for most tasks, day in, day out?
+Is it realistic to expect a top performer to stay at a “sustained, acceptable level” for most tasks, day in, day out?
 Let alone, year in, year out?
 Well-documented research (and personal experience) confirms that small changes of situation can cause great changes in Performance Readiness®.
 Thus, for example, one can anticipate that moving to a new software or system, completely revising a process or protocol, working through a dramatic change of leadership or even facing a pandemic will be debilitating to some degree.
 Understandable, even.
 Surely the most adaptable and resilient struggle for a little while until proficiency with the new system or protocol is achieved or trust grows between them and the new leader(s).
-Post-pandemic normal is still emerging.
-And who would find fault or point a finger?
-If the Bat-Signal were changed to a text message or a new mayor appointed in Gotham, Batman would certainly need time to adjust!

-But it’s you, not “someone” and it feels terrible.
+But it’s you, not someone else and it feels terrible.
 It impacts your thinking, well-being, confidence and both quality and speed of your work.
-You are uncomfortable—out-of-sorts—and you don’t like it.
+You are uncomfortable and you don’t like it.

-Could changes (even shake-ups?) be some of the best things to happen to even superheroes?
+Could changes be some of the best things to happen to us?
 Perhaps in exposing your need, it gives your teammates the opportunity to assist you on your climb back to mastery.
 In other words, you will be better for embracing your Robin and Alfred.

 That prompts the willingness question: “Are you confident, committed and motivated for this task?”
 Only you can answer because the rest of us can only guess based on the behaviors we see and words we hear from you.

-The villain is watching, waiting to exploit your impending doom or decrease in willingness!
-However, your teammates can play a crucial role in protecting you and preparing you to be at your best.
+TYour teammates can play a crucial role in protecting you and preparing you to be at your best.
 As they sharpen you, you raise their abilities!
-Didn’t Robin grow as he worked and learned alongside Batman?
-And didn’t Batman excel as a recipient of the unique abilities and perspectives of Alfred?

 - What tasks have come to mind that you know are tottering on the brink of no longer having your best attention and performance?
 Why?
 What are the contributing factors?
 How could you mobilize the strengths and abilities of your team to prevent performance loss?